h0rnb1ll/mighty-dragon/README.md

 Known issues:
 Many performance information regarding the J-20 stealth fighter are still classified.
 This project takes heavy reference from its closest counterpart - Lockheed Martin F-22 Raptor.
 The flight model will be updated once more info becomes available.
 Cockpit and exterior model will continue to be improved over time.
-- cockpit seat not included, not much public information on which type of seat is being used in the J-20
+- cockpit seatfictional, not much public information on which type of seat is being used in the J-20
 - avionics are using generic MSFS templates at this moment
 - thrust vectors yet to be implemented